Zone defense in American football: Disadvantages

 The main weakness of the Cover 2 shell occurs in the middle of the field between the safeties.
-At the snap of the ball, many times the safeties will move toward the sidelines in order to cover any long passes to quick wide receivers.
+When the ball is hiked, the safeties will often move toward the sidelines in order to cover any long passes to quick wide receivers.
 This movement creates a natural hole between the safeties that can be attacked.
 By sending a receiver (usually a tight end) into the hole (in the middle of the field), the offense forces the safety to make a decision: play the vulnerable hole or help out on the wide receiver.
 The quarterback reads the safety's decision and decides on the best matchup (i.e., which mismatch is better: tight end vs. safety or wide receiver vs. cornerback).
-This disadvantage is ameliorated somewhat in the Tampa 2 variation, however in moving the middle linebacker into deep coverage, it opens up the "underneath" center zone in the 5-10 yard range.
+This disadvantage is ameliorated somewhat in the Tampa 2 variation; however, in moving the middle linebacker into deep coverage, it opens up the "underneath" center zone in the 5-10 yard range.
+There is also a little pocket on the sideline in between the top of the corner's zone and the bottom of the safety's zone.
+If the wide receiver were to run up the sideline, there would be a period of time where the corner has to hand the receiver off to the safety.
+In this window, if a ball is thrown well enough, the receiver is unguarded and able to catch the ball.

+Routes that work well against Cover 2 are: